Dermatitis: Society and culture

 Some cosmetics are marketed as hypoallergenic to imply that their use is less likely to lead to an allergic reaction than other products.
-However, the term "hypoallergenic" is not regulated, and no research has been done showing that products labeled "hypoallergenic" are less problematic than any others.
+However, the term hypoallergenic is not regulated, and no research has been done showing that products labeled hypoallergenic are less problematic than any others.
 In 1977, courts overruled the U.S. Food and Drug Administration's regulation of the use of the term hypoallergenic.
-In 2019, the European Union on released a document about claims made concerning cosmetics, but this was issued as "guidance" not a regulation.
+In 2019, the European Union released a document about claims made concerning cosmetics, but this was issued as guidance, not a regulation.

 Research

 Monoclonal antibodies are under preliminary research to determine their potential as treatments for atopic dermatitis, with only dupilumab showing evidence of efficacy, as of 2018.